Margaret Atwood Announces A

-Margaret Atwood doesn't let the bastards grind her down, and she doesn't let 30 years stop her from diving back into The Handmaid's Tale.
-The author of the dystopian classic announced on Wednesday morning that she's writing a sequel to the 1985 novel titled The Testaments.
+Margaret Atwood isn't one to let the bastards grind her down, and she doesn't let 30 years stop her from diving back into The Handmaid's Tale.
+The author of the dystopian classic announced on Wednesday afternoon that she's writing a sequel to the 1985 novel titled The Testaments.

 "Yes indeed to those who asked: I’m writing a sequel to The #HandmaidsTale," Atwood wrote on Twitter. "#TheTestaments is set 15 years after Offred’s final scene and is narrated by three female characters.
 It will be published in Sept 2019."